New Identity, New Website: Hypnose Walch

 Where would you start if you had to rebuild your digital business presence from scratch?

 In my freelance digital marketing capacity, I've been with a long-term client based in the land of snow-capped mountains and fondue (🇨🇭!) looking to expand their business' online visibility.
-My client had been operating in the US for nearly a decade, serving a roster of clientele comprised of friends of friends; now, having recently moved to Switzerland to start anew, they endeavor to jumpstart their business beyond organic tight-knit social circles with the help of the Internet.
+My client had operated in the US for nearly a decade, serving a roster of clientele comprised of friends of friends; now, having recently moved to Switzerland to start anew, it was the perfect time to jumpstart business with the help of the Internet.

 When we first started working together, my client already had a website built by another contractor.
-While there were some problems with the copy and navigation, ultimately they deemed it an OK destination for interested visitors.
+While there were some problems with the copy and navigation, it was deemed OK destination for interested visitors.

 But as bounce rates stayed high and minutes-spent low, and as my client's relationship with the previous website contractor approached a close, I was able to convince them that the website needed an overhaul as well.